SchmockLord/Hackintosh-Intel-i9-10900k-Gigabyte-Z490-Vision-D/README.md

 In your USB-configuration this is the port HS14.
 Either add "uia_exclude=HS14" to your Boot-arguments or generate a USBPorts.kext with Hackintool and remove HS14.

-If it is still not working, download Bluetooth Explorer from Apple Developser (it is inside "Additional_Tools_for_Xcode_11.4.dmg").
+If it is still not working, download Bluetooth Explorer from Apple Developer (it is inside "Additional_Tools_for_Xcode_11.4.dmg").

 Then start Bluetooth Explorer App, select Tools/HCI Controller Selector.
 Then you should be able to see your Bluetooth adapter e.g. Apple BRCM.
 Select it and press "Activate".
 If it is marked as "Active" it is working.

 ## Thunderbolt 3 Support

 In your BIOS set the following settings.
-You also need the SSDT-TB3.aml in EFI/OC/ACPI to enable Thunerbolt Hotplug support.
+You also need the SSDT-TB3.aml in EFI/OC/ACPI to enable Thunderbolt Hotplug support.

 ![Thunderbolt 3 BIOS settings 1](BIOS-settings/IMG_0120.jpg)